Requirements to work on a cruise ship

 Source: American Red Cross

-You will learn how to perform basic first aid procedures such as cuts and burns.
+Many cruise lines require First Aid and CPR certification.
+It’s pretty self-explanatory—you’ll learn how to provide life-saving care in emergencies.
+You will learn how to perform basic first aid procedures, such as cuts and burns.
 You will also learn how to perform CPR (Cardiopulmonary resuscitation) in both adults and kids.
 The CPR portion of the course will involve performing CPR on a mannequin.

 STCW Personal Safety and Social Responsibility